MAX-P0W3R/OSCP-machine-generator/README.md

 # OSCP-machine-generator
-A simple python script that will generate 2-6 machine names from the now infamous "Lainkusanagi &amp; TJ Null OSCP trophy list".
+A simple python script that will generate 2-6 machine names from the now infamous "Lainkusanagi PEN-200 practice list".

 This basic program will run with ```python3 mockexam.py``` and present you with a few choices.
 First, which platform would you like to use: